LifeSpan Fitness TR5000-DT3 Treadmill Desk Review

 On the other hand we have to be very candid and point out that the TR1200–for $500 less–will still work just as well for most shared workstation environments.
 What you really get for the extra grand is freedom from lubrication, a very powerful (albeit electricity-sucking) motor, a gleaming aluminum frame that'll withstand rocket attacks, and peace of mind that it'll never creak, squeak, or whine under any load.

 Prior to the release of iMovR's ThermoTread GT, the LifeSpan TR5000-DT3 boasted the WorkWhileWalking Experts' Choice award for the heavy duty category.
 However, the competition from the iMovR unit is fierce.
-For the same price it runs circles around the TR5000, being stronger, quieter, smaller, and featuring a smartphone-like console.
-Plus, the ThermoTread is designed to be an internet appliance, with many compelling, cloud-based software features that are expected from iMovR next year.
+For close to the same price, it runs circles around the TR5000, being stronger, quieter, smaller, and featuring a smartphone-like console.
+Plus, the ThermoTread is designed to be an internet appliance, with many compelling, cloud-based software features that are expected from iMovR in the near future.

 While designed for the multi-user corporate environment, the TR5000 lacks one crucial feature that will shut it out of most business locations–iMovR's patent-pending, "click-wrap" liability waiver feature (just like the GPS navigation system in your car).
 Even the Roman Empire came to end eventually; the reign of the TR5000 as the most recommended unit for use in the business enterprise has clearly been ceded to the new, high-tech upstart.